steinnes/ebenv/README.md

 # ebenv
-AWS Elastic Beanstalk environment extractor
+AWS Elastic Beanstalk environment extractor/utility

-This is a command line utility to dump/extract environment variables from [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/details/) app environments, to either re-use the same configuration locally or to import into another environment.
+This is a command line utility to manage environment variables from [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/details/) app environments, to either re-use the same configuration locally or to import into another environment.

-Currently two methods of extraction are supported:
+Currently two methods of extraction are supported, and one method to copy/sync variables between environments:

 ## env